MAST30034-AppliedDataScience/project-2-group-buy-now-pay-later-industry-project-28/README.md

 ```
 please note:
 - for the BNPL data: please donwnload data from LMS and drag to corresponding folders in `data/tables`
-- for the unemployment dataset: please visit ABS Data Explorer on the website and click to download
+- for the unemployment dataset: please visit ABS Data Explorer on the website and click to download.

 please visit the `notebook` folder and run the files in order:
 1. `01_Preliminary_Analysis.ipynb`: This notebook involves the preliminary analysis on all raw datasets individually.